 The conclusion that a particular service or supply is medically necessary does not constitute a representation or warranty that this service or supply is covered (for example, will be paid for by Aetna) for a particular member.
 The member's benefit plan determines coverage.
 Some plans exclude coverage for services or supplies that Aetna considers medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
 In addition, coverage may be mandated by applicable legal requirements of a State, the Federal government or CMS for Medicare and Medicaid members.

 We consider the removal of odontogenic cysts medically necessary when a differential diagnosis has accurately identified the presence of a lesion.
 Odontogenic cyst enucleation is considered by Aetna to be a distinct procedure when performed independently of other related surgical procedures.
 When performed concomitantly and in the same location as another surgical procedure such as surgical tooth extraction, removal of an impacted tooth or an apicoectomy, we consider the removal of the cyst to be part of the related surgical procedure and a separate benefit would not be available for the cyst removal.
-However, when the expansion of the cyst is evident outside of the confines of the tooth, the removal of the cyst may be considered as a separate procedure.
+However, when the expansion of the cyst is evident outside of the confines of the tooth or tooth socket area, the removal of the cyst may be considered as a separate procedure.

 Nonodontogenic cysts, odontogenic tumors and other related tumors of the jaw are not addressed by this policy.